DanielSudiOdeny/event-notifier-application-project/README.md

 * Search for events by specifying the music genre under the filter search.

 * The user can then go ahead select get tickets where they will be redirected to a page that asks them to key in they details inorder to book a ticket.
-* After a successfull booking the booking details will be updated to the server.
+* After a successful booking the booking details will be updated to the server.
-This project setup instructions will also be included inside each folder of the different challenges

 ### Event planners perspective

-An Event planner can also login with their correct details and after a successfull, login the user will be able to access the welcome page.
+An Event planner can also login with their correct details and after a successful, login the user will be able to access the welcome page.

 * This time the Event planner can view previous events or decide to create a new event by simply pressing on the create events button and filling in all the neccessary details required.